snowdj/geocompr/09-gis.md

 - Enables transparency and reproducibility, the backbone of good scientific practice and data science.
 - Encourages software development by providing tools to modify existing functions and implement new ones.
 - Helps develop future-proof programming skills which are in high demand in many disciplines and industries.
-- Is user-friendly and fast, allowing an efficient work-flow.
+- Is user-friendly and fast, allowing an efficient workflow.

 On the other hand, GUI-based GIS systems (particularly QGIS) are also advantageous.
 A good GIS GUI: